innovyze/Open-Source-Support/README.md

 The Exchange.docx documentation includes (almost) all available Ruby methods for ICM, IAM and WSPro.
 It will be updated as regularly as there are updates.

 ## Disclaimer
+**TL;DR The goal of this library is empowering customers to help themselves.**

 Scripts posted here are generally developed by Innovyze Support on the back of a specific customer inquiry.
 They are meant to be anonymised boilerplate snippets that perform specific functions within the software.
-The aim is allowing our customers to hit the ground running on basic tasks to save them time when trying to develop their own scripts.
+The aim is allowing our customers to hit the ground running on basic tasks to save them time when trying to develop their own more complex scripts.

-**By creating this library, we want to empower customers to help themselves.**

 As a by-product it would be nice if this space reached enough critical mass that a community of like-minded programmers would help each other via with improvements to the code.